Ayushk4/stance-dataset/README.md

 If you want to execute lstm based baselines, then `cd misc-baselines` and download [glove twitter embeddings](https://nlp.stanford.edu/projects/glove/) inside `misc-baselines/glove`.
 Execute `python3 smaller_glove.py`, `python3 prepare_glove.py` and `python3 index_dataset.py` with the arguments `--glove_dims` and `--min_occur` denoting the desired glove dimensions and minimum occurence of a token to be added to the vocabulary.
 Then execute `python3 {model_name}.py [ARGS]`, where `[ARGS]` are same as above with additional argument of `--glove_dims`.

-### Generating WTWTv2 dataset (not recommended)
+### Generating <i>t</i>WT–WT dataset (not recommended)

-To replicate steps to generate WTWTv2 dataset from WTWT dataset please run `python3 scripts/generate.py`.
+To replicate steps to generate <i>t</i>WT–WT dataset from WT–WT dataset please run `python3 scripts/generate.py`.
 We are releasing this script, but do not recommended to be used.
-Since the baselines have been evaluation on the released WTWTv2 dataset in `dataset/wtwt_new.json`, and it will serve as a fairer common new leaderboard for stance detection task.
+Since the baselines have been evaluation on the released <i>t</i>WT–WT dataset in `dataset/wtwt_new.json`, and it will serve as a fairer common new leaderboard for stance detection task.

 The above step can also be performed after copying (or symlinking) the `scrapped_full` folder from step 2 above to inside the scripts folder along with copying the `wtwt_ids.json` [file](https://github.com/cambridge-wtwt/acl2020-wtwt-tweets) to inside the `scripts` folder.

-The above `scripts/generate.py` will generate the WTWTv2 dataset along with the two intermediate datasets after first and second steps which can be used for ablation study.
+The above `scripts/generate.py` will generate the <i>t</i>WT–WT dataset along with the two intermediate datasets after first and second steps which can be used for ablation study.
 All three of these can be (pre-)processed using `python3 scripts/process.py` which can be used by the model through specifying the respective dataset_path.

 ## Results